preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/recurring-requests/index.rst

 Weekday is Monday to Friday, as opposed to "Every X day(s)".
 All other options should be self explanatory.

-Note that if you should select a day that is not a weekday as the first sedn out, the first weekday is still used automatically.
+Note that if you should select a day that is not a weekday as the first send out, the first weekday is still used automatically.

 3. Save the settings.